DeepBlueCLtd/yaml-schema/README.md

 How to configure VS-Code to know which schema to use?

-First, install `YAML` extension
+First, install `YAML` extension:

 ![yaml extension](./images/yaml%20extension.png)

-Second, configure `YAML` extension settings
+Second, configure `YAML` extension settings:

 ![yaml extension settings](./images/yaml%20extension.png)

 And then go to settings.json (note: this can be at the user level or at the workspace level.
 For the latter, put the `settings.json` into a `vscode` folder in the workspace root folder.